-Early in the mission lifecycle of a relay service user mission, a Memorandum of Agreement is established with the orbiter relay service providers to document the high level aspects of the planned relay services.
-The MOA will establish the broad parameters of support, including the timeframe in which relay services are required, the types of service (data transfer, time services, Doppler tracking, open loop recording, etc.) and the quantity of service (e.g., anticipated number of relay passes per sol).
+Early in the mission lifecycle of a relay service user mission, a Mars Relay Network Service Agreement is documenting the planned relay services that the operational set of relay orbiters will provide to the user.
+The Service Agreement will establish the broad parameters of support, including the timeframe in which relay services are required, the types of service (data transfer, time services, Doppler tracking, open loop recording, etc.) and the quantity of service (e.g., anticipated number of relay passes per sol).

-Subsequently, a more detailed Interface Control Document is established with each relay orbiter service provider to define ground data system interfaces, provide more detailed descriptions of specific service configurations (e.g., list of specific Proximity-1 channels, data rates, frames sizes, etc.), and establish schedule plans for cross-project interoperability testing and relay operations testing.
+Subsequently, a more detailed Interface Control Document is established between the user mission and each relay orbiter service provider to define ground data system interfaces, provide more detailed descriptions of specific service configurations (e.g., list of specific Proximity-1 channels, data rates, frames sizes, etc.), and establish schedule plans for cross-project interoperability testing and relay operations testing.